zeedevops2138/retail-store-app/README.md

 ### 🧹 Cleanup To delete the entire Infrastructure created by terraform

-Run both the commands and wait for 5-10 minutes the resources will be deleted.
+Run both the commands and wait for 10-15 minutes all the resources created with terraform will be deleted.

 ```
 terraform destroy -target=module.retail_app_eks --auto-approve